GandhiCloudLab/ibm-api-connect/02-install-in-aks/readme.md

 management   True   16/16       <version>   <version-build>       7m17s
 ```

-3. Check your connection to the Cloud Manager user interface on the management subsystem on your Cloud Manager endpoint.
+3. To check your connection to the Cloud Manager user interface on the management subsystem on your Cloud Manager endpoint,

 Replace the "111.222.333.444.nip.io" with the actual end point below and open the url in the browser.